 - Spray bottle

 Mix and pour into a spray bottle.
-(You can spray this all over your body or just on your armpits) 6) Solid Stick Deodorant
+(You can spray this all over your body or just under your armpits)

 - 3 drops lavender oil

 - 3 drops lemongrass oil